MrEnder0/wootili-view/README.md

 ## About

-This project allows you to map a downscalled version of your screen onto your wooting keyboard for a dynamic lighting effect.
+Wootili-View is a project designed to enhance your Wooting device by providing an ambient lighting effect.
+This software allows you to map a downscaled version of your screen onto your Wooting keyboard, creating a dynamic and immersive ambilight experience.

 ## How It Works

-This process it pretty simple.
-The program takes a screenshot of your screen, downscales it to the size of your keyboard, and then maps the colors of the screenshot to the keys on your keyboard.
+The functionality of this project is straightforward.
+The program captures screenshots of your specified display, downscaling them to match the size of your Wooting device's RGB layout.
+Subsequently, it maps the colors from the downscaled screenshots to the corresponding keys on your Wooting device, producing a captivating ambilight effect.

 ## Getting Started